 What was once viewed as a protector now became a villain.
 People now believed that labor unions wielded too much power.
 They blamed unionized striking workers for many of the shortages experienced during that time as well as for inflated prices.
 Once again, these problems became a legal issue.
 This dissention finally led to the Taft-Hartley Act being passed in 1947 as an amendment to the NLRA.
 It sought to balance the power of the unions against employers.
 Further amendments to the NLRA came through the Landrum-Griffin Act in 1959, which granted rights to union members and protected their interests through promoting democratic procedures in unions.

 Unions have shaped labor law in the United States, and has garnered unionized workers higher compensation than non-unionized workers.
 Union membership was found to give workers greater influence in the workplace as well.

 Throughout these pivotal points in history, new labor laws were put into place enforcing stricter working conditions.
 The major laws put into place by the Department of Labor that affect American workers include, but are not limited to:

 New labor-related issues are now coming to light as the country faces outsourcing of jobs and illegal immigrants demanding rights.
-The old minimum wage is antiquated against the cost of living.
-Unions are once again under fire from the government and employers who wish to strip people of power.
-As discussion of these issues continue, the labor laws in our country are likely to once again become sifted and sorted and new labor laws will likely follow.
+The old minimum wage is antiquated when compared with the current cost of living.
+Unions have once again come under fire from the government and from employers who wish to strip people of power.
+As discussion of these issues continue, labor laws in our country are likely to change and evolve.

 Lawyer Career Specialties